Emma Nedov: 2017–2018

 In February and March, Nedov competed at World Cup events in Melbourne, Baku and Doha where she placed fifth, sixth and seventh, respectively, on balance beam.
 Early in 2017, Nedov tore her Achilles tendon in training.
 Afterwards, Nedov retired, but she later decided to comeback.
 On her decision to make a comeback, Nedov stated, "After having the time off, experiencing life without gymnastics and getting a proper job, I decided that I’d give my all and go for it one last time."
 Nedov returned to competition in September 2018 at the Australian Classic where she finished fourth in the all-around and won the gold on balance beam.
 Then, Nedov was selected to compete at the 2018 World Championships where she helped the Australian team finish fifteenth.

 2019

 Nedov competed at the 2019 Melbourne World Cup where she won a silver on balance beam and finished fourth on floor exercise.
 In March 2019, Nedov starred in an advertisement for activewear brand Running Bare as a part of their "This One’s For Me" campaign.
 Nedov won the gold medal on beam at the Baku World Cup.
 At the National Championships, Nedov won the gold medal on balance beam and won the bronze medal in the all-around.

+2023–2024

+Nedov returned to training in late 2023.
+She competed at the National Championships on the Gold Coast in May 2024, where she finished fourth in the all around.
+In June Nedov was named to the Australian team to compete at the 2024 Olympic Games alongside Kate McDonald, Ruby Pass, Breanna Scott, and Emily Whitehead.